| Scientific name | Polyrhachis ammon |

 Golden Spiny Ants are sugar‑loving but need protein for brood growth.
 Follow a clear feeding schedule to avoid overfeeding and pests.

-• Feeder types: tiny mealworm pieces, fruit flies, small cricket parts, or cooked egg/chicken bits.
-Breeding your own mealworms is a reliable feeder source — see our Breeding Mealworms guide.
+- Feeder types: tiny mealworm pieces, fruit flies, small cricket parts, or cooked egg/chicken bits.
+Breeding your own mealworms is a reliable feeder source — see the mealworm feeder guide.

-For a full rundown on diet and feeding techniques see The Ultimate Ant Feeding Guide.
+For a full rundown on diet and feeding techniques see the ant feeding guide.

 Colony growth & social structure